Mount Vernon Cancer Centre

 Mount Vernon

-Anonymous responses facilitated a ‘Consensus’ on 17 of the 21 propositions set out and a ‘Majority’ on the rest.
+As obvious above, the whole procedure was recorded in detail and became publicly available.
+Anonymous responses from all involved facilitated an honest ‘Consensus’ on 17 of the 21 propositions set out and a ‘Majority’ on the rest.

 Velindre